ginafav/ALVIN-DIVE-4993_C5-Mat-Mound-Seq2Sat-Research-Project/README.md

     - Samples have adapters attached
     - GC content contains skewed or multiple broad peaks
     - Presence of overrepresented sequences in some samples
+    - **FASTP:**
+    - This removed poor quality reads and adapter sequences
+    - **FASTQC:**
+    - This was performed on the FASTP output, to confirm the read quality